-The expanded table shown as an attachment to this report provides a break down of the racial and ethnic composition of families assisted.
+The expanded table shown as an attachment to this report provides a break down of the racial and athair assemble in the second of ethnic composition of families assisted.
 It is important to note that the City did not receive racial and ethnic composition information from some beneficiaries, the City attempts to collect this information during the application process, but some participants may elect to withhold the information.
 (See Attachment 3)